tobymcguire0/Saucer/server/SETUP.md

 ## Prerequisites

+- A Mac or Linux machine that stays on and is connected to the internet
+- A domain managed by Cloudflare (tobymcguire.net)
-- A Linux server (Ubuntu/Debian recommended)
+- A Cloudflare API token (created below)
-- A domain with an A record pointing to your server's IP — `api.tobymcguire.net` → `<your-server-ip>`
 - Docker and Docker Compose installed
 - AWS Cognito user pool and app client already configured
 - AWS S3 bucket for hero image storage